About our mission

 Back in 2014, Sarah worked at an elderly day centre, and noticed the granny’s knitting circle there made a megatonne of scarves.
 They had knitted stuff coming out of their ears.
 The knitting is calming, meditative, helps with arthritis and helped the women there, like Edna, feel purposeful.
 But after learning they were shifting them at bring-and-buy sales for a fiver a pop, she thought of a better idea.

 Sarah and Sophie started selling things for the charities online, using their friends and activists as models.
 They blogged about feminism, decided their models didn’t need airbrushing, and came up with a catchy slogan for what they do.
 They got a bunch of grants, customers came flocking, and Edna was even featured on the BBC.
-Now they’ve sold in 18 different countries, been featured in press across four continents, and raised a successful crowdfunding campaign.
-They’ve grown enough to hire production manager and head designer Susanna, who recently joined the Birdsong flock.
+Now they’ve sold in 28 different countries, been featured in press across four continents, and raised a successful crowdfunding campaign.
+They’ve grown enough to hire production manager and head designer Susanna, who joined the Birdsong flock in 2017.

 Why are you doing this?